avirajguru9/explorer/README.md

-Fetch repositories and sorce code from Azure DevOps https://aex.dev.azure.com/
+Fetch repositories and source code from Azure DevOps https://aex.dev.azure.com/

 1) Fetch the list of repositories
 2) Given a Repository Fetch the list of branches